rakutentech/ios-miniapp/DEV.md

 If the release candidate process is aborted, please switch manually to your working branch and execute a `git stash pop` to retrieve all your uncommitted changes.

+The following describes the steps that CI performs when a branch is merged to candidate.

+1. We trigger a build on CI by merging a branch to candidate.
+2. CI builds SDK and Sample App, run tests, linting, etc.
+3. CI creates a ZIP file for the iOS Simulator (Production) build of the Sample App.
+    - Publishes build to App Center "Testers" group.
+4. CI builds a Sample App (Production) IPA and publishes build to App Center "Testers" group.

 ### Release

 The following describes the steps that CI performs when releasing a new version of the SDK.